Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Summary of results

-\bRemark A couple of remarks about notation since there is quite a bit to keep track of.
-All logarithms are base 2.
-We always use $b$ for a channel output symbol in $\cA$ and $a$ for a channel input symbol.
+To summarize, note that $\kn$, $\Delta_\kn$ and $\ell_n$ (the later two related to how fast dependencies die down) are known $a-priori$.
+But $\tilde{n}$ is a random variable found from the sample.
+So is $\cplngg$, but one that can be well estimated from the sample using~\eqref{eq:rsl:tp}. \ignore{(simultaneously well for all contexts in $\Gtilde$ with confidence $\ge 1-\frac1{2^{|\A|^{\kn+1}\log n}}$) It is thus perfectly possible that for some samples, we may be able to say little about the counts $N_\w$, but in other samples we could interpret it well.} The result~\eqref{eq:rsl:sp} is a natural deviation bound where the confidence (right side of~\eqref{eq:rsl:sp}) is a random variable generated from the model $\ptq$, but one that can be well estimated from the sample (the confidence in~\eqref{eq:rsl:sp} is a decreasing function of $\cplngg$).
+To use~\eqref{eq:rsl:sp} when confronted with a sample, we lower bound $\cplngg$ by $\bar{\eta}_{{}_{\tilde{G}}}$ with confidence $\ge 1-\frac1{2^{|\A|^{\kn+1}\log n}}$ using~\eqref{eq:rsl:tp} to conservatively obtain a further upper bound on the left side of~\eqref{eq:rsl:sp}.

+\ignore{With the effect that the model dependent right side is replaced by another upper bound---potentially worse, but entirely data dependent (with a new reduced confidence obtained by a union bound on~\eqref{eq:rsl:tp} and~\eqref{eq:rsl:sp}).}

+\bRemark All logarithms are base 2.
 We use bold font $\w$ or $\s$ for strings.
-Typically $\s$ is a generic state, while $\w$ is a ``good'' state as a mnemonic.
-A subscript $\s$ usually refers to an instance of channel use whose past corresponds to $\s$---for example $\theta_\s(\cdot|\cdot)$, or $N_\s$ (for the count of $\s$ in the sample---the number of times the channel had $\s$ as its immediate past).
+Typically $\s$ is a generic state or context of a process, while $\w$ is used for a ``good'' state as a mnemonic.
+A subscript $\s$ usually refers to an instance of the Markov process whose past corresponds to $\s$---for example, $N_\s$ (for the count of $\s$ in the sample---the number of times the sample had $\s$ as its immediate past). \eRemark

-As mentioned before, $\ptq$ is the Markov process obtained as the marginal probability law of just the output, while $\ptqp$ is the Markov process corresponding to the sequence of input/output ordered pairs.
-We sometimes reuse the symbol $\ptq$ in case we need to denote a generic Markov process. \eRemark